MikeVezina/epistemic-agents/README.md

 # Epistemic Agents
-The epistemic reasoner used by these agents can be found at: https://github.com/MikeVezina/epistemic-reasoner
+The epistemic epistemic.reasoner used by these agents can be found at: https://github.com/MikeVezina/epistemic-epistemic.reasoner

 ## Current Development Iteration: MVP